datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 * **Jupyter Hub** - A notebook environment to write code, train models, and do experiments.
 * **MLFlow** - An experiment tracker.
 * **Prefect** - A workflow and dataflow tool.
-* **Feast** - A feature store, so you can easily train and predict on the same features.
 * **Seldon** - A model deployment tool to turn your model files into production APIs.
 * **Dask** - to run heavy jobs in parallel on a scalable cluster of machines.